uniba-swt/swtbahn-cli/server/doc/api-formats/controller.md

 See common_feedback.json.

 For the other controller endpoint(s):
-- controller/get-interlocker: see controller_get-interlocker.json and in an error case: common_feedback.json.
+- controller/get-interlocker: see controller_get-interlocker.json (and in an error case: common_feedback.json).